 What exactly is a “back”-bet?

 Secondly, a “back”-bet is practically a common sports bet where you put you stake on a certain outcome of a bet.
-You are betting FOR something.
+You are betting ON an outcome.
 If you bet 10 Euros on Manchester United you win the amount of your stake times the odds.

 Attention: Bear in mind that Betfair charges a commission of up to 5 % from the profit of your bet; that means your account will only be credited with 95 % of the profit you generate.
 If you lose your bet you do not have to pay any commission.